saran41290/Amazon-Bestseller-Books-Analysis-Excel/README.md

 ### 1. Paperback is the dominant book format

-Paperback is the leading format with 106 books, representing 50.5% of the 210-book dataset.
+**Paperback** is the **leading format with 106 books**, representing 50.5% of the 210-book dataset.
 Hardcover is the second-largest format with 84 books, showing that physical formats remain important in bestseller categories.

 ### 2. Format pricing shows clear positioning